mindyruan/APCSFinalProject/README.md

 LOG
 -------------

+*Note: We have some commits that are just copying and pasting each other's code to work on separate parts of the game.

 January 7, 2015
 - Very basic movement for pacman using with keyboard input! (currently in one direction)
 - Added continuous movements for up, down, left, right using w,a,s,d (circle goes a little offscreen when you go left or down)